-Staff -Weekly meetings with staff -Feedback questionnaires following staff meetings (Note: at the end of the weekly meeting, teachers and staff complete a feedback form.
-Information from these forms drives decisions about future professional development and the refinement of processes & procedures) -Listening tours with Superintendent and Deputy Superintendent of Instruction -Regular meetings with the Assistant Principals, College Prep and Student Services Support Office Manager, Community Liaison, Mental Health Team, Facilities (Campus Engineer) to solicit feedback on school operations and plan for future school events -Weekly meetings with the Mental health team (Counselors and Social worker) to solicit feedback and proactively address the needs of tier 2 and tier 3 behavioral concerns and/or families requiring additional support from the school -Weekly meetings with Weekly AP of Instruction and ELD Coordinator to monitor the progress and academic achievement of special populations as well as ensure compliance with the implementation of the requisite support -Meeting with the Office Manager to solicit feedback and monitor progress of compliance activities related to attendance - Biweekly grade level meetings to address student concerns, SST process, grade level norming, and outdoor education trips/trips in general -Biweekly meetings with Instructional Leadership Team (ILT, includes department chairs, instructional coaches, ELD and SPED coordinators) meetings to analyze feedback from teachers pertaining to professional development and student academic achievement.
-(Note: the ILT uses student achievement data and teacher feedback to adjust the scope and sequence of professional learning to respond to the needs of the stakeholder) -Cabinet meeting with fellow ECS principals, assistant principals, organization directors, and specialists to progress monitor charter implementation and adjust accordingly -Collaboration with staff at other ECS sites to produce "Unity Fest" a community event which celebrates Black/African American culture, history and partners
+- -Weekly meetings with staff - -Feedback questionnaires following staff meetings (Note: at the end of the weekly meeting, teachers and staff complete a feedback form.
+Information from these forms drives decisions about future professional development and the refinement of processes & procedures) - -Listening tours with Superintendent and Deputy Superintendent of Instruction - -Regular meetings with the Assistant Principal, Dean, College Prep and Student Services Support Office Manager, Instructional Coaches, Community Liaison, Mental Health Team, Facilities (Campus Engineer) to solicit feedback on school operations and plan for future school events - -Weekly meetings with the Mental health team (Counselor and Social worker) to solicit feedback and proactively address the needs of tier 2 and tier 3 behavioral concerns and/or families requiring additional support from the school - -Weekly meetings with Weekly ELD and Special Education Coordinators to progress monitor the academic achievement of special populations as well as ensure compliance with the implementation of the requisite support - -Meeting with the Office Manager to solicit feedback and monitor progress of compliance activities related to attendance - -Meetings with Instructional Leadership Team (ILT, includes department chairs, instructional coaches, ELD and SPED coordinators) meetings to analyze feedback from teachers pertaining to professional development and student academic achievement.
+(Note: the ILT uses student achievement data and teacher feedback to adjust the scope and sequence of professional learning to respond to the needs of the stakeholder) - -Cabinet meeting with fellow ECS principals, assistant principals, organization directors, and specialists to progress monitor charter implementation and adjust accordingly - -Open Door Policy for Principal and Assistant Principal - -Collaboration with staff at other ECS sites to produce "Unity Fest" a community event which celebrates Black/African American culture, history and partners - -Confronting Anti-Blackness and Racism Teacher Inquiry group which lead to the new annual Kwanzaa event and I love my HBCU Event